Clinical Trial Tests Cell Therapy To Cure People With Type 1 Diabetes

 Clinical Trials Identifier: NCT04786262

-Stem cells have not yet developed into the mature cells that make up our organs and tissues, such as the cells in the bones, heart, brain, and essentially every part of the body.
-They form the pool of cells in the body that can turn into one or another of these specialized cells, but to do this they must receive specialized instructions.
+Stem cells have not yet developed into the mature cells that make up our organs and tissues, such as in the bones, heart, brain – essentially every part of the body.
+They form the pool of cells in the body that can turn into one or another of these specialized cells, but to do this, they must receive specialized instructions.
 For example, a stem cell can become a new blood cell under the right conditions and with the right biological instructions.
-To make cell therapies like VX-880, stem cells are grown in a lab and instructed to become islet cells that are able to produce insulin.
+To make cell therapies like zimislecel, stem cells are grown in a lab and instructed to become islet cells able to produce insulin.
 They can then be transplanted into someone with type 1 diabetes.
-Type 1 diabetes is not the only disease in which stem cells might be a cure, whether they become specialized in a lab or inside a person.

 How was VX-880 therapy developed?

 Dr. Doug Melton, a prominent scientist at Harvard, learned his son had type 1 diabetes at just 6 months old.
-This life-changing event triggered him to begin searching for a cure to type 1 diabetes, not just a treatment.
+This life-changing event triggered him to begin searching for a cure to type 1 diabetes – not just a treatment.
 Melton and his team made several major scientific advances, including the ability to produce large quantities of working human beta cells that restore insulin secretion.
-Vertex Pharmaceuticals acquired this technology in 2019, and using research from the Melton Lab, developed VX-880.
+Vertex Pharmaceuticals acquired this technology in 2019 and, using research from the Melton Lab, developed VX-880 – now known as zimislecel.

 What outcomes will this clinical trial be measuring?

-- The number of “adverse events” or “severe adverse events” from the start of the therapy up to five years
+- The number of adverse events (including severe adverse events) from the start of the therapy up to five years

-- The number of participants with an A1C below 7% (or a one percentage point decrease in A1C from their starting point) who do not experience severe hypoglycemic events after one year
+- The number of participants with an A1C below 7% who do not experience severe hypoglycemic events after one year

 - The number of participants who do not require insulin one year after treatment

 - Changes in stimulated C-peptide levels one year after treatment.
 Measuring C-peptide is a widely used method for scientists to assess how much insulin someone is producing on their own, even if they are taking insulin.
-C-peptide is a molecule that is attached to the insulin a person produces on their own and is separated from insulin as it is released from the pancreas.
-If a person’s levels improve, it could indicate functioning of the VX-880 cells
+C-peptide is a molecule that is attached to the insulin a person produces on their own and separates from insulin as it’s released from the pancreas.
+If a person’s levels improve, it could indicate the new zimislecel cells are functioning.

 Are you interested?